ProjectUNBI/WMI_Ghostly/README.md

 Note: You need to download this "https://openhardwaremonitor.org/downloads/" and have to run it to make WMI work.

-Okey... you must install the eventghost
+Okey... you must install the eventghost<br />
 Clone these files and move to your event ghost file.

  Move these flollowing file [which is in this repo] to your Eventghost installaton directory